 7. You Have a Business That Runs the Clock

-There's only 24 hours in a day, but a whole lot of time zones to consider.
+There are only 24 hours in a day, but a whole lot of time zones to consider.
 If you have clients across the globe, it's either you risk losing sleep or risk losing customers.
 With a virtual assistant, that doesn't have to be the case.

 You can have your assistant work opposite hours from you so there's always someone who can attend to client concerns even as you sleep.